 A Letter to My Dad–An Adoptive Father of Thirteen

 You rescued me.
 Before I was even born, you chose me through adoption.
-Before you even saw me, your heart opened to me as your son—a child born as a result of rape.
+Before you even saw me, your heart opened to me as your son—a child conceived in the violence of rape.

-You didn’t care how I came to be only about who I was meant to be.
+You didn’t reject me because of how I came to be.
+You cared about who I was meant to be.

 You loved me.
-Through all of my stubbornness, triumphs, failures, confusion and joys, you remained a constant.
+Through all of my ups and downs of stubbornness, triumphs, failures, confusion and joys, you remained a constant.

-You inspired me.
 There’s no other man on this planet that has influenced me more.
-Your character, integrity, passion for Christ, divine patience, humor, compassion, wisdom, and your love for mom is the standard for how I want to live my life with my wife and four kiddos.
-You are a man whose life reflects Proverbs 20:7: “The righteous man walks in his integrity; His children are blessed after him.”
+Your character, integrity, passion for Christ, divine patience, humor, compassion, wisdom, and your love for mom are how I want to live my life with my wife and four kiddos (two of whom were adopted as well).
+You were a man whose life reflected Proverbs 20:7: “The righteous man walks in his integrity; His children are blessed after him.”

-You’ve always engaged.
-Despite long work days, you found time to connect with each of us and entered our individual worlds of interest.
+You always engaged.
+Despite long workdays, you found time to connect with each of us and entered our individual worlds of interest.
 From sports to music to fishing to computers, you happily threw yourself into it, never once complaining about the rest you so desperately needed and deserved.
 You captured us, not only with your cameras, but with who you were—a man who was the same person at home as he was in public.

 Your gentle spirit allowed you to make it through my million plus episodes of embarrassment, calamity, hilarity and “what-the-hun?”
 (I grew up a little Pennsylvania Dutch) moments.
 Somehow, you managed a store with all thirteen of your children clamoring for your attention, throughout the day, in one way or another.
 Remember when you connected our home phone with the store’s intercom system?
 Unexpected.
 Public.
 Drama.
 I can’t apologize enough for that!

 A revolution.
 From Basic Four to the ubiquitous Microsoft Windows operating system, you oversaw massive changes in the way that old country store did business.
-You invested a lot of your time and energy into that wave of change that swept me up, too.
+You invested a lot of your time and energy into that wave of change that swept me up too.
 You encouraged me at every turn to understand it more, to find ways to help the store and find ways to express myself.
 My own revolution has been rooted in creativity released through a digital canvas.
 My design, my music, my passion to learn, and my social factivism are possible today because you didn’t shoo me away.
-Even when you were insanely busy, you weren’t too busy to squeeze in some time.
+Even when you were insanely busy, you still took the time to pause and engage.
 You sat down next to me, walked me through it all, and stood back and allowed me to fail and flourish.

-I would never be who I am today without you, helping to shape that Input.
+I would never be who I am today without you helping to shape that Input.
 Your dedication unleashed undeniable purpose.
-You refused to accept the world’s low expectations, especially for the ten racially diverse and handful of differently abled children you had adopted that many would have written off as “unwanted”.
-You and mom shattered the myth of the “unwanted” child, loving each of us, helping us find divine imprint on our lives.
+You refused to accept the world’s low expectations, especially for the ten ethnically diverse and handful of disabled (yet differently-abled) children you had adopted.
+So many wrote us off as “unwanted.”
+You and mom shattered that myth as you loved each of us and helped us find and embrace the Divine imprint on our lives.